airbnb/mavericks/docs/epoxy.md

 ```

 ### Benefits of Epoxy
-While Epoxy gives us a pretty syntax for declaring UI, it has a lot of other things going on under the hood that improve its usefulness with MvRx.
+While Epoxy gives us a pretty syntax for declaring UI, it has a lot of other things going on under the hood that improve its usefulness with Mavericks.

 - Epoxy supports building models and diffing on a background thread.
-The base fragment MvRx uses provides this automatically so all of the Epoxy rendering happens off the main thread.
+The base fragment Mavericks uses provides this automatically so all of the Epoxy rendering happens off the main thread.
 You can trigger a large amount of state changes and not have to worry about performance.
 - Epoxy only updates the parts of a view that changed.
 If a state change resulted in an updated header title, only the header text of your view is rebound.
 Only your picture changed?
 Great, nothing else needs to be updated.
-- The functions in the example code for declaring a view, such as `marquee`, are Kotlin extension functions generated by Epoxy.
-Epoxy generates almost all the boilerplate for you, so you can simply create an xml layout with databinding and use it immediately in a MvRx fragment.
+- The functions in the example code for declaring a view, such as `itemCard`, are Kotlin extension functions generated by Epoxy.
+Epoxy generates almost all the boilerplate for you, so you can simply create an xml layout with databinding and use it immediately in a Mavericks fragment.
 - Epoxy integrates with [Paris](https://github.com/airbnb/paris) to allow full styling control of your views through the model declaration.